Kaivv1/VillaHaven/README.md

 - **Authentication:**
   - Sign up and log in securely to your VillaHaven account.

+- **Manage Your Favorite Villas:**
+  - Add or remove your favorite villas.

+- **Personalized Experience:**
   - Edit your personal information, including the option to add or remove a profile picture.
   - Change your password with a 6-digit OTP (One-Time Password) verification code sent to your email.
   - Safely delete your account when needed.

-- **Manage Your Favorite Villas:**
-  - Add or remove your favorite villas with ease.

-- **Personalized Experience:**
-  - Interact with your personal information effortlessly.

 - **View and Manage Reservations:**
   - Access a list of your reservations.
   - Cancel a reservation with a simple process.

 - **Email Notifications:**
   - Receive email notifications for significant actions, ensuring you stay informed.
 (Use real email for better demonstration)

+**Important Note:**
+The backend logic and database for this application are deployed on Vercel, a serverless environment.
+As a result, there might be initial latency during database interactions.

 ## [Live Demo](https://villa-haven.vercel.app/)